cm-cc/mesmer/README.md

 the `C` implementation of [`RANLUX`](https://luscher.web.cern.ch/luscher/ranlux/), shipped with the code under GPL-like licences.
 To be compiled, the `Collier` library requires the availability of `cmake`.

+Furthermore, the program includes three different parameterization for the hadronic vacuum polarization: one by [Fred Jegerlehner](http://www-com.physik.hu-berlin.de/~fjeger/software.html), one by [Keshavarzi-Nomura-Teubner](#footnotes) and one by [Fedor Ignatov](http://cmd.inp.nsk.su/~ignatov/vpl/).

 The interface to Cern ROOT event format requires the [`ROOT`](https://root.cern/) framework to be installed.

 A `Makefile` is provided and the executable `mesmer` is build by simply issuing the command `make`.